Skip to content

 How does the health factor work and when does liquidation happen?

 Your health factor (HF) is the ratio of your collateral value to your borrowed value.
-An HF above 1 means you're solvent.
-However, liquidation eligibility is determined by the liquidation health factor (LHF), which weights each asset by its close LTV and liability factor.
-When your LHF drops below 1 — due to price movements, accrued interest, or a combination — your position becomes eligible for partial liquidation.
-A liquidator can repay a portion of your debt and seize collateral at a discount.
-See Health Factor for the full formula.
+When the weighted version with close LTV and liability factors (aka LHF — liquidation health factor) drops below 1 — due to price movements, accrued interest, or parameter changes — your position becomes eligible for liquidation.
+A third party can then repay part of your debt and claim discounted collateral.

 What happens if there's bad debt in a pool?